I-Corinthian/blink-core/doc/abc/uahf-technical-spec.md

 nHashType is validated properly.

-NOTE: As SCRIPT_VERIFY_STRICTENC is not clearly defined by BIP, implementations seeking to be compliant should consult the Bitcoin C++ source code to emulate the checks enforced by this flag.
+NOTE: As SCRIPT_VERIFY_STRICTENC is not clearly defined by BIP, implementations seeking to be compliant should consult the Blink C++ source code to emulate the checks enforced by this flag.